6DammK9/nai-anime-pure-negative-prompt/ch06/readme.md

 - With a clear and easy guide to follow, all you need is gather some sponser, or just save some earnings to make this with lowest risk.
 Technology is never mature, you have rights to justify what is correct in science.

 - The "toy dataset" will be the 6k images with "Astolfo".
 Without only little idea on creation (e.g. I only know a little artists / characters / animate series), [knowing the data distribution](https://huggingface.co/tasks/unconditional-image-generation), will help me to identify if the model learn the "denoising process" (not "draw thing") effectively.
-There is **close to no correlation** between the low level training loss (L2 / Huber) and abstract validation loss (CCIP / ImageReward / "XP" loss) without tedious model evaluation (image generation).
+There is **close to no correlation** between the low level training loss (L2 / Huber) and abstract validation loss (CCIP / ImageReward / "XP" loss as fetish score) without tedious model evaluation (image generation).
 Therefore, such vanilla approach, with "common tools", [and a "general" magic number](https://www.stablediffusion-cn.com/sd/sd-knowledge/1761.html) will help me to focus the "AI" side of this training task.

 - Finally, here is my hypothesis: Model merging, as a subcategory of [PEFT](https://huggingface.co/docs/peft/developer_guides/model_merging), if have a [proper merge](../ch01/merge.md#blue-pill-but-in-academic-paper), you can iterlate between both "merging" and "finetuning" to archieve the learning task with huge efficiency.
 Instead, although lack of academic discussion, it is hard to finetune from a *burnt model*, even a [burnt distillated model](https://www.reddit.com/r/StableDiffusion/comments/1fuukwz/fluxdevdedistill_an_undistilled_version_of_flux/?rdt=33807), meanwhile finetuning from pretrianed model (the SDXL 1.0) will be inefficient.